Leul4ever/fintech-reviews-analysis/README.md

 - `google-play-scraper` for Play Store data access
 - Hugging Face for the DistilBERT model
 - scikit-learn for TF-IDF and NLP utilities
-- PostgreSQL and `psycopg2` for database storage
-- `wordcloud` for keyword visualization
 - `matplotlib` and `seaborn` for data visualization

 ---